Maj.-Gen. Arundel James Nixon

 F, #17699, b.
 16 June 1700, d.
 28 February 1775

-Lady Margaret Tufton was born on 16 June 1700.2 She was the daughter of Thomas Tufton, 6th Earl of Thanet and Lady Catherine Cavendish.1 She married Sir Thomas Coke, 1st and last Earl of Leicester, son of Edward Coke and Carey Newton, on 3 July 1718.2 She died on 28 February 1775 at age 74 at Holkham, Norfolk, England, without surviving issue.2 Her will was probated in March 1775.2
+Margaret Tufton, Baroness Clifford was born on 16 June 1700.2 She was the daughter of Thomas Tufton, 6th Earl of Thanet and Lady Catherine Cavendish.1 She married Thomas Coke, 1st and last Earl of Leicester, son of Edward Coke and Cary Newton, on 3 July 1718.2 She died on 28 February 1775 at age 74 at Holkham, Norfolk, EnglandG, without surviving issue.2 Her will was proven (by probate) in March 1775.2

 Her married name became Coke.
-She succeeded to the title of 19th Baroness Clifford [E., 1299] on 3 August 1734, suo jure.2 From 9 May 1744, her married name became Countess Leicester.
+She succeeded as the 19th Baroness Clifford [E., 1299] on 3 August 1734, suo jure, after the abeyance ws terminatd in her favour.2 From 9 May 1744, her married name became Countess Leicester.

-On her death, her barony again fell into abeyance.2
+On her death, her barony again fell into abeyance until 1776.2

 Citations